 A paying party relying on Affidavits of Heirship is swimming in shark-infested waters because they don’t know if the persons signing actually own the interest or if they represent the entirety of the estate’s interest.
 Affidavits of Heirship are only as good as affiant’s knowledge and are only a semblance of interest or title.
 It is not until an AofH has been on file in the Deed Records for 5 years that it becomes prima facie evidence of title (Texas Estates Code §203.001(a)(2)); but, prima facie evidence, is NOT actual title and may be refuted by any interested person upon presentation of evidence of true facts (Texas Estates Code §203.001(b)).
 A Judgment Declaring Heirship actually and legally transfers title, so the paying party knows who actually owns the interest.

 Of course, the party receiving the payment does not care as long as they receive payment; unless of course, a long lost heir comes forward looking for his or her share from the recipient.
 In such an event, I would direct them to the paying party.
-There are mechanisms for correcting an heirship for up to two years after the order is entered (statutory Probate Bill of Review), but there has to be substantial error on the face of the record and the Attorney Ad Litem for Unknown Heirs would be questioned about why a new heir has come forward that was not found before.
+There are mechanisms for correcting an heirship for up to two years after the order is entered (statutory Probate Bill of Review), but there has to be a substantial error on the face of the record and the Attorney Ad Litem for Unknown Heirs would need to be questioned about why a new heir has come forward that was not found before.
 It can get way more complicated, which is deeper “into the weeds” and is for another blog, but, the point is, it becomes a fight between the heirs, rather than between the paying party and the recipient party or parties.
 Long-story-short, the best way for the paying party to get a full release is to obtain it from the personal representative of the estate and then pay the decedent’s share into the estate; then any issue with who should get a share is the problem of the PR, not the paying party.